 - 1. On presentation of prescription for a new patient ensure notification has been received from the prescriber giving patient details and brief description.
 If referral was not received from the prescriber then contact him/her to confirm validity of the prescription. - 2.
-Check that patient has signed a pharmacy/patient agreement or is part of a fourway agreement scheme.
-Complete new agreement if necessary. - 3.
+Check that the patient fully understands the opening hours. - 3.
 Ensure the prescription complies with the Medicines Act 1968 and the Misuse of Drugs Act 1971 and subsequent Regulations. - 4.
-Check prescription for instructions on supervision requirement, instalment intervals and start date. - Dispense dose (pre-packing in advance where possible and storing in the Controlled Drugs cabinet).
+Check prescription for instructions on supervision requirement, instalment intervals and start date. - 5.
+Dispense dose (pre-packing in advance where possible and storing in the Controlled Drugs cabinet).
 All measurements and/or quantities should be double checked. - 6.
 Unless previously agreed with prescriber or prescription is annotated, daily doses must only be issued to the patient. - 7.
 Confirm patient's identity on every occasion a dose is issued using name, address, date of birth, and photographic ID if available. - 8.
 Ask the patient what dose they usually take and check this with the dispensed dose in the container and the prescription. - 9.
 If the patient appears intoxicated the dose should be withheld and the patient advised to come back after a suitable length of time or the next morning.
 Contact the prescriber. - 10.
 If the patient's behaviour is unacceptable the prescriber should be contacted.
 If appropriate the dose should be withheld. - 11.
 If the patient has missed three or more consecutive doses the dose must be withheld and the prescriber contacted. - 12.
 If the patient misses a single dose on a number of occasions, or misses two consecutive doses, the prescriber must be contacted. - 13.
 The instalment form should be annotated at the time of supply. - 14.
-The patient's PMR must be updated to indicate a missed dose if applicable. - 15.
+The patient's care record must be updated to reflect any missed doses/concerns as per current guidance e.g. PCR/care cards and any future IT options. - 15.
 An entry must be made in the Controlled Drugs register before the end of the day.